jangalinski/jangalinski.github.io/_posts/2014-12-08-streaming-from-dropbox.md

 Nice, clean, simple (ok, I used one american file hoster instead of an american video portal) and I can just remove the vids any time with a simple keystroke.

-// TODO: still have to figure out how syntax highlighting works